Real-Skill/javascript-tasks/README.md

-## Grunt configuration
+# Grunt configuration

+## Summary
 Grunt is a task-based command line build tool for JavaScript projects.
 You can use Grunt to automate minification, compilation, unit testing, linting... - take a look at [gruntjs.com](http://gruntjs.com/)

-Grunt and Grunt plugins are installed and managed via `npm`, the Node.js package manager.
+Grunt and its plugins are installed and managed via `npm`, the Node.js package manager.

-##Goal
+## Goals

+Create four grunt tasks, repsonsible for:
+* detect errors and potential problems in your JavaScript code located in app folder
+* run unit tests
+* find your components, install via bower and injects them directly into the `index.html` file

-You goal is install and load npm task to:
+// You goal is install and load npm task to:

- * detect errors and potential problems in your JavaScript code located in app folder (`grunt-contrib-jshint`),
+// * detect errors and potential problems in your JavaScript code located in app folder (`grunt-contrib-jshint`),

- * run tests (`grunt-karma`) located in test folder,
+// * run tests (`grunt-karma`) located in test folder,

- * find your components, install via bower and injects them directly into the `index.html` file (`grunt-wiredep`)
+// * find your components, install via bower and injects them directly into the `index.html` file (`grunt-wiredep`)

-From bootstrap component, should be injected only part of the CSS.
+// From bootstrap component, should be injected only part of the CSS.
 Remember that, you can't manually modify `index.html` file.

-You start with ready tasks:
+// You start with ready tasks:

-`grunt serve` (you can use it to start browser in live reload mode) and `grunt test` (to start protractor test)
+// `grunt serve` (you can use it to start browser in live reload mode) and `grunt test` (to start protractor test)

-###Results
+### Results
 * **grunt jshint** command result

 ```